 Attachment styles are powerful.
 They are much more powerful than the rational mind.
 They define our behavior in relationships.
-But once someone is more conscious of their own attachment style, they can gradually, with professional support and personal persistence and effort, break the grip their attachment style has on their behavior.
-By understanding your attachment style and learning to observe your behavior and working to change your behavior driven by your attachment style, you can change, because your behavior is not invisible to you any longer.
-So, with work you can improve the quality of your relationships in your life, and your loving relationship too.
+However, once someone is more conscious of their own attachment style, they can gradually, with professional support and personal persistence and effort, break the grip their attachment style has on their interactions with others, and behavior.

 What is the Avoidant-Dismissive Attachment Style?